 Travel insurance, including medical evacuation cover, is mandatory for all Aurora Expeditions’ voyages.
 We advise you have insurance for voyage cancellation to ensure you will be covered financially if you are forced to cancel your voyage due to circumstances beyond your control.
 It is in your best interest to read carefully the General Terms & Conditions on your booking form or on our website.

 The electrical supply on board Polar Pioneer & Greg Mortimer is 220 volts, 50 hertz.
 You will need a European round two-prong plug adapter, available at duty free or electrical supply shops.

 Are there hairdryers on board?

-Yes.
-There are hairdryers in each cabin on Polar Pioneer & Greg Mortimer
+Yes, there are hairdryers in every cabin on Polar Pioneer and Greg Mortimer.

 Do you have facilities on board to download digital images from my camera?

 We do not provide a computer to download your digital images on the Polar Pioneer.
 We recommended you bring a laptop computer or similar downloading device to download your images, either between landings, in the evenings or during sea crossings.